JoseALermaIII/JoseALermaIII.github.io/README.rst

 automatepracticeprojects
 ------------------------

 `automatepracticeprojects`_ is one of the resources from `python-tutorials`_ that got its own repo.
-Example implementations of the practice projects in `Automate the Boring Stuff with Python`_.
-It showcases basic Python conventions like pip requirements files, Google-style docstrings.
+They're example implementations of the practice projects in `Automate the Boring Stuff with Python`_.
+It showcases basic Python conventions like pip requirements files and Google-style docstrings.

 Honestly, the version in the `python-tutorials`_ repo's `Docs <https://josealermaiii.github.io/python-tutorials/books/automate/automate.html>`_ is better.